Teens charged with murder in shooting of ride-share driver; police looking for third suspect - NewsBreak

 The two suspects were arraigned Friday, appearing by video from the Champaign County Juvenile Detention Center.
 State’s Attorney Julia Rietz is pursuing the cases in adult court due to the serious nature of the charges.
 The move to adult court means a decades-long stay in prison if convicted.
 A juvenile adjudication means a stay in juvenile prison until age 21.

 Sixteen year-old Na’Shown Fenderson and 17 year-old Jahiem Dyer, both of Champaign, are charged with four counts each of first degree murder in the death of 29 year-old Kristian Philpotts of Chicago.
-Those charges normally bring a sentencing range of 20 to 60 years in prison, but since a gun was allegedly used, the law allows for 20 years to be added, making the range 45 to 85 years.Urbana Police: Ride-share driver killed; 2 teenagers arrested
+Those charges normally bring a sentencing range of 20 to 60 years in prison, but since a gun was allegedly used, the law allows for 20 years to be added, making the range 45 to 85 years.FBI getting involved in search for missing Northumberland woman

 Judge Brett Olmstead set bond for both suspects at $3 million, going above Rietz’s recommendation of $2 million.
 That means the suspects will have to come up with $300,000 each to get out of jail while the case continues.
 Both on Friday did not enter a not guilty plea and opted to go back to court on February 2 for preliminary hearings.
 That’s where prosecutors will present an outline of the evidence to convince a judge there’s enough cause to move forward.
 That typically happens, and if it does here, pretrial hearings would be held on March 8.